![[horizontal rule]](acdhr.gif)

 they make a report of alleged misuse to any supervisor, vice

-president, or the chief financial officer.
+president, or the CFO.

 - Reporters of violations of this policy should be aware that